nfeldl/nfeldl.github.io/collections/_tropical-climate-dynamics/2018-07-25-surface-energy-flux-perspective-on-precipitation.md

 ---
-title: Revisiting the surface-energy-flux perspective on the sensitivity of global precipitation to climate change
+title: Surface-energy-flux perspective on the sensitivity of global precipitation
 people:
 - Nick Siler
 - Gerard Roe